pkic/pkic.org/content/blog/2018/2018-06-27-casc-announces-launch-of-london-protocol-to-improve-identity-assurance-and-minimize-phishing-on-identity-websites.md

 ---
-title: CASC Announces Launch of London Protocol to Improve Identity Assurance and Minimize Phishing on Identity Websites
-authors: [CA Security Council]
+authors:
-date: 2018-06-27T13:00:44+00:00
+- CA Security Council
 categories:
 - Press Releases
+date: "2018-06-27T13:00:44+00:00"
+keywords:
+- domain validated
+- ca/browser forum
+- ssl
+- organization validated
+- identity
+- phishing
+- attack
+- certificate authority security council
+- casc
+- ev certificate
+- extended validation
+tags:
+- DV
+- CA/Browser Forum
+- SSL/TLS
+- OV
+- Identity
+- Phishing
+- Attack
+- CASC
+- EV
+title: CASC Announces Launch of London Protocol to Improve Identity Assurance and Minimize Phishing on Identity Websites

 ---
 **LONDON – (June 27, 2018) –** The Certificate Authority Security Council (CASC), an advocacy group committed to the advancement of the security of websites and online transactions, announced at the CA/Browser Forum event in London the launch of the London Protocol – an initiative to improve identity assurance and minimize the possibility of phishing activity on websites encrypted with organization validated (OV) and extended validation (EV) certificates, which contain organization identity information (Identity Certificates).